deaconblues86/go_api/README.md

 - All CRUD operations on blog posts
 - All CRUD operations on comments to a blog post or comments to a comment

+## Installation
+- Install Go 1.18
+- Clone repository into desired location
+- Within the newly created folder, execute `go run .` to start server
+  - Note:  All data is currently stored in memory
+- To execute unit tests, run `go test` from the root of the repository

 ## Get Posts